lgatto/2017_11_12_OpenCon_Berlin/slides.md

 ## Continuing the fight

-- So much work, so little time.
+- So much work, so little time...
+- Approach prominent academics directly.
 - Evidence to the UK Parliament Science and Technology Committee inquiry on [Research Integrity](https://www.parliament.uk/business/committees/committees-a-z/commons-select/science-and-technology-committee/inquiries/parliament-2017/research-integrity-17-19/).
 - Update our webpage, tranlsations, regular blog posts, ....
-- Bring the discussion about DORA to the Regent House?
+- Bring the discussion about DORA to the Regent House (University of Camrbidge)?

 ## ECR struggle